benperk/AzureFunctionConsumer/labFiles/README.md

 **Warning**: DO NOT use the content in these folders as examples for real use scenarios, they are intentionally broken and are used for debugging and training purposes.
+If you want, deploy them and try to figure out what is wrong.
+Have fun with it!